UAE eases drone ban: Residents eager to capture stunning aerial shots, revive passion

 After two years of restrictions, the initial phase of the lift will apply only to companies and government agencies.
 However, many individuals eagerly await an extension allowing personal use.

-The Ministry of Interior confirmed plans to extend it to individuals after the evaluation.
+The Ministry of Interior confirmed plans to extend it to individuals after an evaluation.
 Future phases will be announced to include other services for drones, such as flying operations for amateur individuals.

-Atif has been a passionate amateur photographer for over ten years, drawn to the stunning architecture of the UAE.
+Atef has been a passionate amateur photographer for over 10 years, drawn to the stunning architecture of the UAE.
 “The Emirates is a country that encourages creativity in photography,” he told Khaleej Times.
 “Drones have allowed us to capture the beauty of cities from heights that were previously unattainable.”

 He expressed optimism for the future, “The decision to lift the ban is a good thing, even if it is only for companies for now.
 I am hopeful that soon photographers like me will also have the opportunity to use drones safely."